-Sharapova awaits drug appeal verdict
+Sharapova drugs ban reduced on appeal

 In the wake of the revelations racket provider Head stood by her, but other sponsors distanced themselves, including watch maker Tag Heuer.
 Despite the ruling, Nike backed Sharapova.

-If she doesn't overturn or reduce the sanction, then Sharapova's ban will end on January 25, 2018, by which time she'd have missed eight grand slam tournaments.
+If she hadn't managed to reduce the sanction, Sharapova's ban would have ended on January 25, 2018.